ModelFront predicts whether a translation is right or wrong. But how do we know if ModelFront is right or wrong?

-Before sending to our training pipeline, we remove a random 1% of rows for the eval sets.
+Before sending to our training pipeline, we remove a random 1% of rows for later evaluation - the "eval set".
 If the machine translation is equivalent to the final human-post-edited translation, we label it good, otherwise bad.

 № equivalent in certain contexts.

-ModelFront returns a risk score (between 0.0 (good) and 1.0 (bad) i.e. 0% and 100%), so we can choose where to set the risk threshold for evaluation, and you can adjust it whenever you wish.
+ModelFront returns a risk score between 0.0 (good) and 1.0 (bad) - i.e. between 0% and 100%.
+So we can choose where to set the risk threshold, and and adjust it whenever we wish.
+For the hybrid translation use case, to preserve the post-editing quality, we'll set the threshold low enough so that 98% of the translations would not have been edited.

 Translations with a predicted risk below the threshold are labelled good, translations with a risk above the threshold are labelled bad.
 As we lower the threshold, recall increases but precision decreases - higher final quality, but lower potential savings for many use cases.